marcusmunch/dotadump/README.md

 DotaTools is a set of python scripts that lets you output different information from the OpenDota API to separate files.
 It requires a config.cfg file that currently needs to be manually generated, but later on there will be a separate script to set up DotaTools for different users etc., since it is intended for automated runs on e.g. a Raspberry Pi.

 ## How to set up DotaTools
 Within the main folder you'll find `settings_example.py`.
-Edit this file with your logon credentials and your preferred FTP settings and remove the `_example` from the file name, giving you `settings.py`.
-Note that currently, HeroSuggester.py WILL output a text file and create the DotaTools folder on the FTP server, but it will NOT upload the text file to the FTP server if DEBUG_MODE is set to `True`.
+Edit this file with your FTP logon credentials and your settings and remove the `_example` from the file name, giving you `settings.py`.

 Now you can run HeroSuggester.py to get an interesting rotation of heroes to your pool!